BUSN5002 Fundamentals of Business Analytics

 - Students are able to (1) analyse situations and opportunities where complex quantitative analysis will contribute to business innovations and decisions; (2) identify appropriate analytical approaches to enhance business operations and opportunities in the broad areas of accounting and finance, economics, marketing, and management; (3) analyse large and complex data sets using sophisticated analytical tools and techniques; (4) communicate complex analytical ideas and findings in a meaningful and easily understood way for a broad business audience; and (5) integrate business analytics into multiple levels of decision making (strategic, tactical, operational).

-- Indicative assessments in this unit are as follows: (1) seminar activities/class participation; (2) assignments; and (3) examinations.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) assignments; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.